Projects-MANIT-Bhopal/.github/profile/README.md

 ## 📁 Contents

-This repository includes various academic projects, assignments, and resources contributed by the MANIT community.
+This repository includes various software projects and resources contributed by the MANIT community.

 ## 🚀 Contributing